gruntwork-io/boilerplate/README.md

 * `outputFolder`: Return the value of the `--output-folder` command-line option.
 Useful for building relative paths.
 * `envWithDefault NAME DEFAULT`: Render the value of environment variable `NAME`.
 If that environment variable is empty or not defined, render `DEFAULT` instead.
+* `templateIsDefined NAME`: Returns a boolean indicating if template called `NAME` is known.
+Use this to conditionally include one boilerplate template with another.
+Most often useful along with [partials](#partials).

 #### Deprecated helpers